 In the army Joe Beef had also learned to lay in plenty of stores.
 To serve 600 meals a day now was no particular problem for him.
 He had a farm at Longue-Pointe (now part of Montreal), where he raised animals for slaughter.
 Every day he bought all the bread not sold by Montreal bakers – 300 or 400 pounds – and when it got too stale he fed it to his animals.
 It was said that the scraps from the tables were devoured by the inhabitants of the strange menagerie (a buffalo, bears, wolves, foxes, and wild cats) he had bought from sailors and kept in the cellar of his inn.

 But most of his income came from the sale of alcoholic beverages.
 In his establishment people drank a lot, but never without paying.
 According to La Minerve the 480 gallons of beer consumed each week would bring the innkeeper $360 and would represent only half of the drinks sold.
 When a customer was convicted of drunkenness, Joe often hastened to pay the fine, and temperance advocates were shocked by his conduct.
-In 1875 John Dougall, the owner of the Montreal Daily Witness, launched a campaign against the inn, denouncing it as “a den of perdition” and “a place of ill fame.”
-For five years Joe let Dougall carry on, while making fun of him.
-Then on 20 April 1880 he brought a libel suit against him which made the whole town chuckle and earned Joe the apology he demanded.
+In 1875 John Dougall and his sons James Redpath* and James Duncan, the owners of the Montreal Daily Witness, launched a campaign against the inn, denouncing it as “a den of perdition” and “a place of ill fame.”
+For five years Joe let the Dougalls carry on while mocking them.
+Then on 20 April 1880 he brought a libel suit against them which made the whole town chuckle, though in the end the Dougalls were acquitted.

 Less than three years later Joe similarly supported the strikers of the Hudon Cotton Mills Company, Hochelaga, giving them 600 loaves of bread on 26 April 1880.
 But these strikers were less successful than had been those at the Lachine Canal.
 They demanded a reduction in their workday from 12 to 10 hours, as well as a 15 per cent wage increase, and denounced the brutality of some of their foremen and irregularities in the payment of wages.
 However, they were forced to return to the job, having gained only a 30-minute reduction in their workday.